aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

 Gets the type of icon displayed as the mouse pointer for the control.
-[ControlMousePointerType](../../com.aspose.cells/controlmousepointertype).
+See [ControlMousePointerType](../../com.aspose.cells/controlmousepointertype).

 **Returns:**
 int